pablo14/data-science-live-book/model_performance/out_of_time_validation.md

 * **Out-of-Time Validation** is an strong validation tool to simulate the running of the model on production with data that may **not need to depend on sampling**.

 * The **error analysis** is a big chapter in data science.
-Time to go to next chapter which will try to cover key-concepts on this: <a href="http://livebook.datascienceheroes.com/model_performance/models_not_time_dependant.html" target="blank">Methodological aspects on not time dependant models</a>
+Time to go to next chapter which will try to cover key-concepts on this: <a href="http://livebook.datascienceheroes.com/model_performance/knowing_the_error.html" target="blank">Knowing the error</a>

 <br>